 Letter 397: You have permission to come to us.

-You, however, seem to desire what we have here while being held back by things there.
+But you seem to long for the things here with us, while being held back by those over there.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.